 Jason directs PittHonors' research and creative programming, which includes the Brackenridge, THINK, and CREaTE Research Fellowships, to name a few.
 He is available to discuss these programs and to advise students looking to take an interdisciplinary approach to their education — particularly those incorporating the arts and humanities.
 He also facilitates the interdisciplinary Honors Seminar for all freshmen Chancellor’s Scholars.

 As a Pittsburgh native, he can't resist talking about the city.
-He regularly teaches a section of Freshman Seminar entitled “Writing Pittsburgh,” a first year writing course that explores critically the city’s neighborhoods and its representations in media and culture.
-As a nonfiction writer, he is interested issues of memory, place, and visual representation.
+He regularly teaches a section of Freshman Seminar entitled “Lost in Pittsburgh,” a first year writing course that uses the city as a way to explore critically what it means to be lost.
+As a nonfiction writer, Jason is interested issues of memory, place, and visual representation.
 His work has appeared in The Rumpus and is forthcoming in the Kenyon Review Online.

 Education & Training